-Development proposals are required to contribute positively towards the biodiversity of Kesgrave by retaining existing habitat features as part of a development and providing wildlife-friendly features as part of the design of new buildings and open spaces.
-Where possible these features should connect to existing ecological networks and development should enhance wider ecological networks This includes protecting existing trees for the benefit of wildlife and providing additional trees wherever appropriate.
+Development proposals are required to contribute positively towards the biodiversity of Kesgrave by retaining the features of biodiversity importance on the site as part of a development and providing wildlife-friendly features as part of the design of new buildings and open spaces.
+Where possible these features should connect to existing ecological networks and development should enhance wider ecological networks including protecting existing trees for the benefit of wildlife and providing additional trees wherever appropriate.